Capital Construction Updates

 Sawmill Training and Education Center (SAWTEC)

 In Maine, nearly 900 million board feet of sawn lumber are processed by Maine’s sawmills.
 Currently, there are no accessible facilities providing workforce training on sawing operations.
 This project will construct a sawmill operations training facility at the Dwight B. Demeritt Forest, 1 mile north of the University of Maine campus.
 This facility will provide year-round hybrid experiential and instructed training opportunities on the fundamentals of sawyer operations, including selecting log breakdown techniques based on log quality and targeted applications to increase sawlog value, improve lumber grade, and improve processing efficiency.
+Construction is estimated to start in the spring of 2026.
 Funding of $750,000 is from FY23 Congressionally Directed Spending, secured by U.S. Rep. Golden at the request of the System.
 The design firm is Carpenter Associates, a construction firm that has not been selected.

 Maine Environmental Analytical Laboratory Modernization and Expansion

-This project includes modernizing and expanding the University of Maine Analytical Laboratory and Soil Testing Service located in Deering Hall, constructed in 1981, to increase capacity to provide in-demand testing for thousands of annual users, enhance soil research, and foster hands-on student learning, and support the sustainability and growth of Maine’s natural resource economy and dependent jobs.
+This project includes modernizing and expanding the University of Maine Analytical Laboratory and Soil Testing Service located in Deering Hall, constructed in 1981, to increase capacity to provide in-demand testing for thousands of annual users, enhance soil research, foster hands-on student learning, and support the sustainability and growth of Maine’s natural resource economy and dependent jobs.
 Funding of $4 million for construction and equipment was secured in FY24 by U.S. Sens.
-Collins and King at the request of UMS and awarded by the National Institutes of Standards and Technologies.
-The design firm selection for this project has not yet been completed.
+Collins and King at the request of UMS and awarded by the National Institute of Standards and Technology.
+The design firm selected for this project is LaVallee Brensinger, and the construction manager selected is Consigli.
 Construction is expected to start in late fall of this year.

 Food Innovation Lab

 This project will enhance student and community engagement, education, research, and development.
 This facility will provide resources to support and grow the food industry in Maine while integrating experiential learning.
-The Food Innovation lab will result in pathways to careers for learners and economic development for Maine.
-The Food Innovation Lab project within the office wing of Keyo, with an addition to the east of the building, is in the process of awarding a design firm with construction anticipated for next summer.
+The Food Innovation Lab will result in pathways to careers for learners and economic development for Maine.
+The Food Innovation Lab project is an addition to Keyo’s office wing.
+The design firm is Harriman, and the bid for the facility is anticipated for late fall of this year, with construction anticipated starting in the spring of 2026.
 Planning for the relocation of existing staff in Keyo is underway.
-The design firm is Harriman, and the construction manager is PC Construction.
 Funding of approximately $4.46 million is from Congressionally Directed Spending secured by U.S. Sens.
 Collins and King and the request of the System and Gov. Mills’ Maine Recovery & Jobs Plan (MJRP), which the 130th Maine Legislature supported.

 Rendering provided by UM Space & Capital Management Services